Get smart curated videos delivered to your inbox. SUBSCRIBE

 Watch more with these video collections:

-Located around 40 kilometers (25 miles) outside of Reykjavík, Iceland’s capital city, the relatively small fissure was close enough for curious locals and sightseers to hike in for a perilous view.
-Unhealthy gas emissions (sulfur dioxide and carbon dioxide) and wind conditions have since closed this area to the public.
+Located around 40 kilometers (25 miles) outside of ReykjavΓk, Iceland’s capital city, the relatively small fissure was close enough for curious locals, sightseers, and reporters to hike in for a perilous view.

 According to research results, the emerging lava is “the most primitive lava the surface of Iceland has seen for over 7,000 years.”
 Some geological context from The Guardian: